-We do not have operations in tax havens or low tax jurisdictions without commercial purpose.
+We do not have operations in tax havens or low-tax jurisdictions without commercial purpose.

-We have three active captive insurance companies, which are resident for tax purposes in the Isle of Man, Guernsey and the US and which are subject to tax in the UK and US respectively.
+We have two active captive insurance companies, which are resident for tax purposes in the Isle of Man and the US and which are subject to tax in the UK and US respectively.
 Our captive companies fulfil a commercial purpose for the Group providing enhanced risk and claims management.
 In particular, they provide more flexibility of cover where certain risks could be challenging to insure if we approached the commercial market directly.
-In line with industry standards, the Isle of Man and Guernsey have been chosen as the locations for the business as the regulatory regimes in the jurisdictions recognise captive insurers and have well-established captive infrastructure with good local technical knowledge and expertise, and accessibility to the regulator.
+In line with industry standards, the Isle of Man has been chosen as the location for the business as the regulatory regime in that jurisdiction recognises captive insurers and having well-established captive infrastructure with good local technical knowledge and expertise, and accessibility to the regulator.
 Our US captive company insures our local US business risks.